mharen/mharen.github.io/_posts/2005/2005-09-14-buying-ipod-fight-urge-to-splurge.md

 #### Purpose

 Are you planning to use your new player while exercising?
 If so, you might be better off with a flash based player like the Shuffle and Nano.
 Running and shaking can cause the hard drive based players to skip, crash, and otherwise stop playing music.
-Do not let that "3 minute anti-skip" crap fool youâ€”they don't work well when used while exercising.
+Do not let that "3 minute anti-skip" crap fool you—they don't work well when used while exercising.
 This is the primary reason that Sarah got a shuffle and she loves it.

 #### Space